 7. Many Domestic Goats Are Dehorned

 Removing a goat’s horns usually occurs in one of two scenarios.
 The first is shortly after birth.
-The process of disbudding involves preventing a kid’s horn tissue from developing into nubs and eventually full-blown horns.
-To ensure they do not spout, disbudding typically takes place no later than 3 weeks after birth.
+The process of disbudding involves preventing a kid’s horn tissue from developing into nubs and eventually into full-blown horns.
+To ensure they do not spout, disbudding typically takes place no later than three weeks after birth.
 Practitioners cauterize the horn tissue either with hot irons or, less frequently, with caustic paste.
-The procedure is painful.

 The second scenario involves removing an adult goat’s fully-formed horns.
 This is the process of dehorning, or cutting off the horns in their entirety.
-The procedure is extremely painful and risky, more so than disbudding.
+The procedure is extremely risky, more so than disbudding, and can be painful.
 However, both procedures are controversial.

 8. Baby Goats Are Born Hornless

-Thankfully for the mother goat, all baby goats are born hornless.
+Thankfully for mother goats, all baby goats are born hornless.
 Instead, they have horn tissue that, over time, becomes attached to the skull and forms nubs.
-It takes about 3 weeks for these nubs to appear.
+It takes about three weeks for these nubs to appear.
 Baby goats learn to use their horns by playing with other kids and watching their mothers.

 Baby goats (kids) are born without horns, though they develop horn nubs by 3 weeks of age.